Armscor (South Africa): Embargo and diversification

 South Africa began acquiring large quantities of NATO arms in 1960, after the Sharpeville Massacre prompted the African National Congress to abandon its traditional non-violent tactics in favour of armed struggle.
 The government was initially dependent on its largest trade partner, the United Kingdom for arms, spares, and munitions; however, this preference was disrupted by British revulsion at South Africa's domestic and foreign policy.
 Although British legislation restricting the transmission of certain types of technical armaments to South Africa barely affected the SADF's defence posture, it spurred diversification efforts, as the regime purchased arms from France, West Germany, Italy, Jordan, and Switzerland during the 1964-1977 period.
 In 1964 a Belgian licence was obtained for South African manufacture of the FN FAL battle rifle; a year later, a modified version of this weapon and its ammunition was being manufactured in Pretoria's assembly plants.
 Similarly, Italy granted a licence for production of an advanced trainer, the Aermacchi MB-326.
 Armscor also purchased systems abroad which were designed to SADF specifications.
 The most prominent of these were the Mirage III series of fighter aircraft, which were modified in France for South African requirements.
 Armscor's predecessor, the Munitions Board, had also imported the AML-60 and AML-90 armoured scout cars from France.
 The vehicles saw action against Cuban T-34-85 tanks in Angola during Operation Savannah, and the Mirage III and F1 interceptors became the mainstay of the South African Air Force (SAAF).

 Although the French supplied relatively modern and advanced weaponry to South Africa, they imposed some restraint on deployment and training.
 During the Angolan War of Independence, Portugal's request for a loan of SA.316 helicopters and Panhard armoured cars from South Africa to supplement their own limited resources had to be routed through the French Minister of Armies, Pierre Messmer.
 The Portuguese contacted Messmer and achieved his written blessing on the condition that the loan was kept secret.
 Only then could South Africa agree.
 However, it became increasingly difficult for suppliers to exert control over indigenous weapons produced under licence.

+Flight 295

+On November 27-28 1987, a South African Airways Boeing 747-244BM Combi operating as Flight 295 was flying from Taipei, Taiwan to Johannesburg, South Africa with a stopover in Mauritius carrying 140 passengers, 14 flight attendants, 3 pilots, and 2 flight engineers along with 6 pallets of cargo in the rear when an in-flight fire lead to the aircraft’s tail breaking off, which lead to the aircraft’s demise.
+Many accuse Armscor and the Apartheid regime of using South African Airways flights to smuggle arms, and many also believe that arms smuggled on this flight (many claim rocket fuel or nuclear weapon components) caught fire.
+A notable aspect of this theory is the fact that South African Airways allegedly confirmed Armscor used their Combi and Freighter planes to smuggle arms.
+The official cause is an in-flight fire of unknown origin.